dannguyen/journalism-syllabi/README.md

 <a href="http://www.compjournalism.com/">Homepage</a> /
 <a href="http://www.compjournalism.com/?p=133">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The course is a hands-on introduction to the areas of computer science that have a direct relevance to journalism, and the broader project of producing an informed and engaged public.
-We will touch on many different technical and social topics: information recommendation systems but also filter bubb...</em></p>
+        The course is a hands-on introduction to the areas of computer science that have a direct relevance to journalism, and the broader project of producing an informed and engaged public.
+We will touch on many different technical and social topics: information recommendation systems but also filter bubb
+        </small></p>

         <p>Instructors: Jonathan Stray</p>
     </td>
     <td>
-        Columbia University
+        <small>Columbia University</small>
     </td>
   </tr>